I awoke and to my surprise I was the only one in my room.

 Very excellent walk through the old town square, which opened up after a few blocks to a bridge and river.

-During daylight the square was very full of fancy cars, Segways, and horse and carriages for tours around the city.
+During daylight the square was full of fancy cars, Segways, and horse and carriages for tours around the city.

 There was also a food court area where they served ham, brauts and goulash.
 The area smelled wonderful from the smoke coming out of large, metal smokers full of sides of ‘Old Prague Ham.’